Gabriella439/nixos-in-production/manuscript/BigPicture.md

 - *Container-specific infrastructure*

-  A NixOS-centric architecture already mitigates some of the need for containerizing services, but the architecture doesn't change even if you do use containers.
-Third-party containers can run on a "utility" server and your organization's containers can be built using Nixpkgs and distributed via the cache instead of a container registry.
+  A NixOS-centric architecture already mitigates some of the need for containerizing services, but the architecture doesn't change much even if you do use containers, because containers can be built by Nixpkgs, distributed via the cache, and declaratively deployed to any NixOS machine.

 - *Programming-language-specific infrastructure*